13 Halloween Trick or Treat Alternatives

-We read all the time.
+We read with our kids all the time!
 But, there is something special about going to the library to borrow books that go with the season or holiday.
 If you aren’t sure which Halloween books to choose, I have shared my favorite Halloween books for kids!

 Do a Halloween craft together.

 You don’t have to be crafty at all for your family to enjoy these super cute Halloween crafts.